Marjorie Mussett

 Marjorie Violet Mussett (1922 - 21 December 2004) was a British biologist and endocrinologist.

 Career

 She obtained a Bachelor of Science degree from the University of London in 1950.

-She worked at the National Institute for Medical Research from 1951 to 1974, in Biological Standards and Statistical Services and transferred to National Institute for Biological Standards and Control when this separated.
-Marjorie worked as a statistician and was recognised for her contribution to the statistical reliability with many acknowledgements of her work.
+She worked at the National Institute for Medical Research from 1951 to 1974, in Biological Standards and Statistical Services, and transferred to the National Institute for Biological Standards and Control when this was separated.
+Marjorie worked as a statistician and was recognised for her contribution to the statistical reliability, with many acknowledgements of her work.

-She authored 48 papers, mainly on creation of international standards for antibiotics.
+She authored 48 papers, mainly on the creation of international standards for antibiotics.

 At the time of her death, she was living in Blenheim Road, Harrow, Middlesex.